automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 This script will:

-1. Authenticate to the artifact registry using your service account
-2. Pull the Terraform Docker image
-3. Initialize Terraform with your state bucket
+1. Initialize Terraform with your state bucket
-4. Generate a plan showing all resources to be created
+2. Generate a plan showing all resources to be created
+3. Ask for confirmation before proceeding
-5. Create all required resources (this may take 15-20 minutes)
+4. Create all required resources (this may take 15-20 minutes)
-6. Display the URL to access your Google Sync to Cloud application
+5. Display the URL to access your Google Sync to Cloud application

 <walkthrough-footnote>
 The deployment process will create all necessary GCP resources, including GKE cluster, Cloud Storage buckets, IAM permissions, and Cloud Run services.
 Once completed, you'll receive URLs to access your deployed application.